2022 Seattle Sounders FC season: Results

-Match Results
+Match results

-MLS Regular Season
+MLS regular season

 The MLS schedule was released on December 15, 2021.
 Several matches were later rescheduled to accommodate CONCACAF Champions League fixtures.

 U.S. Open Cup

 The Sounders entered the 2022 U.S. Open Cup in the Round of 32 on May 11, 2022, by virtue of finishing second in the 2021 Western Conference.
 The draw occurred on April 22, 2022.

 CONCACAF Champions League

 The Sounders qualified to the round of 16 of the 2022 CONCACAF Champions League by virtue of their second-place finish in the 2021 Western Conference.
 The round of 16 draw occurred on December 15.